-c) What role, if any, does the Central Authority play in facilitating mediation where an incoming application has been received for access / contact with a child?
-See Article 21 Please explain where necessary Provides information about mediation to the parties Refers parties to accredited professionals to undertake mediation Seeks orders from judicial or administrative authorities for mediation between the parties Other (please explain) d) How are the costs of mediation met in disputes where an incoming application has been received for the return of a child?
-Please explain if necessary If an individual qualifies for free or reduced rate legal assistance, this will always include the cost of mediation (see question 8.2 e) above) If an individual qualifies for free or reduced rate legal assistance, this may cover the cost of mediation (see question 8.2 e) above) (please specify) The Central Authority will meet the costs associated with mediation Other sources of funding are available (please specify) The costs of mediation must be borne by the parties Other (please explain) e) How are the costs of mediation met where an incoming application has been received for access / contact with a child?
-Please explain if necessary If an individual qualifies for free or reduced rate legal assistance, this will always include the cost of mediation (see question 15.2 f) above) If an individual qualifies for free or reduced rate legal assistance, this may cover the cost of mediation (see question 15.2 f) above) (please specify) The Central Authority will meet the costs associated with mediation Other sources of funding are available (please specify) The costs of mediation must be borne by the parties Other (please explain) 19 .4 The mediation process a) At what stage of a return application is mediation available?
-At all stages, including prior to any application and as a preventive measure where necessary (provide an explanation if necessary) Only before an application has been made to the relevant Central Authority Only after an application has been made to the relevant Central Authority Only before an application has been filed in the relevant court or administrative authority Only after an application has been filed in the relevant court or administrative authority Other (please explain) For application of return filed in court, the Judge, during the preliminary conference, can initiate amicable settlement between the parties (Section 16 of SC Rule)
+- 1 c) What role, if any, does the Central Authority play in facilitating mediation where an incoming \boxtimes Provides information about mediation to the parties application has been received for access / contact with a child? \square Refers parties to accredited professionals to undertake mediation See Article 21 Seeks orders from judicial or administrative authorities for mediation between the parties Please explain where necessary Other (please explain) d) How are the costs of mediation met in disputes where an incoming application has been received for the return of a child?
+If an individual qualifies for free or reduced rate legal assistance, this will always include the cost of mediation (see question 8.2 e) above) Please explain if necessary If an individual qualifies for free or reduced rate legal assistance, this may cover the cost of mediation (see question 8.2 e) above) (please specify) The Central Authority will meet the costs associated with mediation Other sources of funding are available (please specify) \square The costs of mediation must be borne by the parties Other (please explain) e) How are the costs of mediation met where an incoming application has been received for access / contact with a child?
+If an individual qualifies for free or reduced rate legal assistance, this will always include the cost of mediation (see question 15.2 f) above) Please explain if necessary If an individual qualifies for free or reduced rate legal assistance, this may cover the cost of mediation (see question 15.2 f) above) (please specify) The Central Authority will meet the costs associated with mediation Other sources of funding are available (please specify) \boxtimes The costs of mediation must be borne by the parties Other (please explain) 19 0.4 The mediation process a) At what stage of a return application is mediation available?
+At all stages, including prior to any application and as a preventive measure where necessary (provide an explanation if necessary) Only before an application has been made to the relevant Central Authority Only after an application has been made to the relevant Central Authority Only before an application has been filed in the relevant court or administrative authority Only after an application has been filed in the relevant court or administrative authority Other (please explain)